Know Your Ingredients Ep.2 Carrot

 Unlike other colored carrots, orange carrots are high in beta carotene.
-Beta carotene is most absorbed to our body when we eat fat with carrots or cooked carrots.
+Beta carotene is most absorbed by our body when we eat fat with carrots or cooked carrots.

-2. Reduce risk of cancer and heart disease:
+2. Reduce the risk of cancer and heart disease:

 3. Great for digestion and weight loss:

-Carrot is weight loss friendly food.
+Carrot is a weight loss-friendly food.
 Carrots are low-calorie food and they are a great source of fiber.